What’s next for Ryan Fitzpatrick, 2018’s most improbable NFL star? ‘Enjoy the ride.’

 “They don’t realize he really is part of the solution,” Martz said.
 “Nobody was really committed to him.”

 Tampa Bay has yet to commit, either, but the Bucs have at least given Fitzpatrick fertile conditions.
 Fitzpatrick’s greatest strength has always been throwing deep accurately and fearlessly, and Jackson may be the most dangerous deep threat of the era.
-Mike Evans, one of the NFL’s best young receivers, demands double teams on the other side.
-2017 first-round pick O.J.
+Mike Evans, one of the NFL’s best young wide receivers, demands double teams on the other side.
+And 2017 first-round pick O.J.
 Howard has seven touchdown catches from the tight end position in his young career.

 “It’s such a great feeling,” Fitzpatrick said Sunday.
 “It’s a quarterback’s dream to be in that huddle with those guys.”

 Fitzpatrick has had prior spasms of greatness.
-Tampa Bay Coach Dirk Koetter expressed reasonable surprise that Fitzpatrick had been named offensive player of the week of a conference four times before this season.
+Koetter expressed reasonable surprise that Fitzpatrick had been named offensive player of the week in a conference four times before this season.
 It has never lasted in the past, and even now, Winston’s presence threatens to complicate matters.

 Fitzpatrick has learned, in a unique career, how not to worry.
-He’ll keep slinging passes to Jackson and rubbing beards with offensive lineman Even Smith on the sideline.
+He’ll keep slinging passes to Jackson and rubbing beards with offensive lineman Evan Smith on the sideline.
 Fitzpatrick believes he’s here on merit, because he can play with any quarterback in football.
 He also knows the best of times, for him, do not last.

 “I’m just trying to enjoy the ride,” Fitzpatrick said Sunday.
 “I’ve had so many ups and downs in my career.
 When it’s going good, you learn to enjoy the ride.”